 ]

-• relationships.json: This file lists the related entities that should be loaded and displayed on the detail page.
-By default, these relations are shown in a table using the related entity's standard list.json layout.
+This file defines which related entities should be displayed on the detail view.
+By default, related records are shown in a table using the related entity's standard list.json layout.

 Example: Category/relationships.json